 I started pulling power though the paper-thin bond and—

 “You’re mine,” it said right by my ear.
-Its slimy magic dripped down my neck and onto my shoulder.
+Its magic plopped onto my shoulder and wormed its way down my back like tiny maggots.

-I twitched away from the sound, fighting the urge to run.
 When I blinked, the scene changed again.
-I stood in front of the hostess booth in a diner.
+I stood in front of the hostess stand in a diner.

 I glanced over my shoulder just to be sure, but no one was behind me.
 Only a dusty claw crane machine was there.
 “Me?”
 I asked, pointing to myself.